356255531/poppyProject/README.md

 This chapter serves mainly as a simple guide of Odroid board in Poppy development.
 It will tell you basic knowledge about how to start working with controller.

+Steps:
++ 1. Connect all the Peripherals you need.
++ 2. Plug in the power cable and enpower it.
+After waiting for several seconds the blue LED on board should blink in a heart-beat model.
++ 3. Then open the Web-Interface by taping in http://poppy.local in your browser.
++ 4. Program in jupyter notebook and run it directly.
++ 5. When there is a problem occured, please first check the notes listed below.

 Note:
-+ 1. The Ubuntu and Poppy environment has already been set up.
++ 1. The Ubuntu and Poppy environment and everything needed has already been set up.
 + 2. Please make sure eMMC-module is successfully connected on the board before boot.
 + 3. Wireless communication is also possible after USB wireless module has been inserted.
 If not, please use desktop model to check the wireless setup.
 + 4. After booting, when blue LED should blink in a heart-beat model.
-If not, please check it by using desktop model with a HDMI cable.
+If not, please check it by using desktop model with a HDMI cable whether it's off-line.
 If it dosen't work firstly follow the official documentation http://docs.poppy-project.org/en/getting-started/connect.html.
 And if it is still not helpful please reinstall the system under the link https://github.com/poppy-project/odroid-poppysetup

-Steps:
-+ 1. Connect all the Peripherals you need and you can open the Web-Interface by taping in http://poppy.local in your browser.
-+ 2. When there is a connection problem, please first check if the board has access to the Net (Also in desktop model).